libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Discussion

 Some \yt\ functions may violate the above condition.
-For example, for a figure annotated with streamlines using \texttt{annotate\_streamlines}, \yt\ needs to perform additional data I/O when calling the \texttt{save} method to save this figure.
+For example, for a figure annotated with streamlines using \texttt{annotate\_streamlines}, \yt\ needs to perform {an additional data-reading operation} when calling the \texttt{save} method to save this figure.
 This is straightforward in post-processing since all MPI processes can access data on disk independently, so only one process needs to call \texttt{save}.
-By contrast, for \libyt, all MPI processes must call \texttt{save} to avoid hanging due to synchronous data I/O. Several annotation functions, such as \texttt{annotate\_quiver}, \texttt{annotate\_cquiver}, \texttt{annotate\_velocity}, \texttt{annotate\_magnetic\_field}, and \texttt{annotate\_particles}, also have the same limitation.
+By contrast, for \libyt, all MPI processes must call \texttt{save} to avoid hanging due to {the collective operation in the data-reading phase}.
+Several annotation functions, such as \texttt{annotate\_quiver}, \texttt{annotate\_cquiver}, \texttt{annotate\_velocity}, \texttt{annotate\_magnetic\_field}, and \texttt{annotate\_particles}, also have the same limitation.
 However, saving the same figure redundantly is not a serious problem as long as it does not corrupt an output file, since this operation is not time-consuming.
-Volume rendering in \yt\ also has asymmetric data I/O when saving figures.
-Some MPI processes may not participate in I/O when the number of processes is an odd number.
-A compromised solution is thus to launch an even number of processes and have all processes call \texttt{save}.
+Volume rendering in \yt\ {includes an asymmetric data-reading phase during figure output}. {If the number of MPI processes is odd, some processes may not participate in this phase.} A compromised solution is thus to launch an even number of processes and {ensure that each process invokes} \texttt{save}.

-The above limitations are mainly caused by the synchronous data I/O mechanism currently implemented in \libyt.
-They can be fixed by either switching to asynchronous I/O using a hierarchical architecture with one headquarters dispatching everything instead of a flat architecture, or by revising the way \yt\ decomposes and distributes tasks.
-We will address these limitations in the future.
+{The above limitations---reduced scalability at large processor counts and the need for all processes to enter the data-reading phase---}are mainly caused by {the collective data-reading} mechanism currently implemented in \libyt. {These issues could be addressed either by adopting a non-collective data-reading approach using a hierarchical architecture, in which a central coordinator dispatches tasks instead of using a flat structure}, or by revising the way \yt\ decomposes and distributes tasks.
+We {plan to} address these limitations in the future.

 To support an interactive Python shell, where users can enter Python code and receive immediate feedback while coordinating \textit{N} MPI processes, \libyt\ redirects the output from the Python interpreters in all processes, waits for their outputs, aggregates them, and prints the combined output.
 It isolates the Python interpreter and restricts communication to Python code or text, so only strings pass into and out of the wrapper.
 While this method successfully manages every MPI process, it has a defect in that it cannot directly access the Python interpreter and is unaware of its current state. \libyt\ can only send the code and await the result until it is returned.
 Consequently, \libyt\ cannot handle certain operations, such as \texttt{KeyboardInterrupt}, when interrupting the kernel using the Jupyter Notebook frontend.
 Moreover, since most Jupyter Notebook extensions display results in formats (e.g., HTML, SVG, JavaScript, etc) other than text, users cannot use them because \libyt\ only returns and displays everything in plain text.
 Another caveat is that \libyt\ slows down as output strings grow.
 We will address these flaws by introducing mechanisms for detecting and displaying different formats and by improving the efficiency and flexibility of the output-gathering routine across all MPI processes in future development.